 - Sustainability Statement signed by C6 (the six national chemistry organizations from around the world) C6 is made up of ACS (USA), CSJ (Japan), GDCh (Germany), KNCV (Netherlands), RSC (England) and SFC (France).

 - Green Chemistry Educational Resources -links to books, online resources and downloadable activities

-- Chemistry for a Sustainable World - portal to activity withing the disciplined of chemistry
+- Chemistry for a Sustainable World - portal to activity within the discipline of chemistry

 - Green Chemistry and Sustainable Energy Summer School